-Compared with the reinforced concrete structure.
-The portal steel frame has the advantages of a lightweight, high rigidity, flexible design, reasonable force, and convenient construction.
+Compared to a reinforced concrete structure, a portal steel frame boasts several advantages, such as being lightweight, having high rigidity, allowing for a flexible design, exhibiting reasonable force, and offering convenient construction.

 The composition of Portal Steel Frame Buildings

-1. Primary framing: transverse rigid frames (including middle and end rigid framing), floor beams, crane beams, support systems, etc.
+- Primary framing: transverse rigid frames (including middle and end rigid framing), floor beams, crane beams, support systems, etc.

 2. Secondary framing: roof purlin and wall girt, etc.

 4. Auxiliary structures: stairs, platforms, handrails, etc .;

 The primary force skeleton of portal frame steel buildings are composed of steel columns, roof beams, and bracing systems.
 This is considered to be the primary framing.
 The roof and wall panels act as the envelope and closure for the structure, enhancing its overall stiffness.
 Additionally, the roof purlins and wall girts provide not only support for the roof and walls but also lateral support for the main structural beams and columns, forming the secondary framing.

 The primary force skeleton of portal frame steel buildings consists of steel columns, roof beams, and bracing systems.
 This is the primary framing.
 The roof and wall panels act as the structure’s envelope and closure, increasing overall stiffness.
 The roof purlins and wall girts not only support the roof and walls but also provide lateral support for the main structural beams and columns, forming the secondary framing.
 The portal frame typically spans 9 to 36 meters, so if the side column widths differ, their outer sides should be aligned.